HerrMotz/FSU-Jena-FMI-Thesis-Template/readme.md

 This template adheres to the following guidelines: [Gestaltungshinweise zu Abschlussarbeiten an der Fakultät für Mathematik und Informatik der Friedrich-Schiller-Universität Jena](https://www.fmi.uni-jena.de/fmi_femedia/5973/gestaltungshinweise-abschlussarbeiten.pdf?nonactive=1&suffix=pdf).

+The main purpose of this template is to create a cover page with all mandatory information, as well as follow the numeration guidelines and so forth.
+The template in `main.typ` also gives you a head start into your thesis, by recommending packages and a structure.

 > [!WARNING]
 > This theme is **NOT** affiliated with the University of Jena.
 The logo and the fonts are the property of the University of Jena.